kavat/anubi/README.md

 *  --dir DIR                  Directory to check fullpath
 *  --ip-remote IP_REMOTE      Remote IP to check through SSH
 *  --user-remote USER_REMOTE  User to use for checking IP remote through SSH
+*  --local-rules         Load local rules
+*  --export-html         Export output in HTML format
+*  --sbom                Produce Software Bill Of Material
+*  --noscan              Skip Yara and Hash checks when --dir or --file argument is present

 Remember to run always as **root** user!

+## Run standard agent mode with periodic scan

 In order to start and control our assets, follow the flow below:
 * clone repo
 * install dependencies
 * run Anubi with --start-full

-During first time start Anubi will ask for its internal set up, as:
+During its first time start Anubi will ask for its internal set up, as:
 * periodic IOC/malware scan
 * live network activities monitoring
 * particular directories hooks where IOC and malware detections will started on file creation/modification events.